What is the LSAT?

 You can think of preparing for the LSAT kind of like preparing for the bar exam; while the content is very different, the intensity, dedication, and study skills needed are very similar.

 Registering: The LSAT is offered 8 or 9 times every year.
-You register by creating an account through LSAC.org (link provided below).
-Some dates fill faster than others, so pay attention to when registration opens for the date you want.
+You register by creating an account through LSAC.org.
+Some dates fill faster than others, so pay attention to when registration opens.

 Length: about 3 hours